k-box/k-box/docs/user/registration.md

 The K-Box requires a verified email address, this can be done by simply clicking on the link sent to the registered email.

 K-Boxes can be configured to use custom parameters.
-Thus, each might restrict registration to invited users only or disable the manual registration altogether.
+Thus, each K-Box instance might restrict registration to invited users only or disable the manual registration altogether.
 If you are unsure how to register, please contact your K-Box administrator.

 ## Registration by administrator